nsingh1900/Election-Results-Analysis-with-Machine-Learning-main/README.md

 ## Contact

-For any queries or discussions related to this project, please contact Zain at zn_chaudhry@hotmail.com.
+For any queries or discussions related to this project, please contact Neeta at neeta1982@gmail.com

 ## Acknowledgements